 So we have dozens of people who would rather press a button that inflicts pain versus sit still and be alone with their thoughts.
 This is where the title of this blog comes from.

 This type of behaviour is more prevalent than ever these days and I see it first hand in not only my clients but also in myself from time to time.
-This is why mediation can be like pulling teeth to some.
+This is why meditation can be like pulling teeth to some.
 We avoid this like the plague but deep down most of us know that if we want to declutter our minds and find inner peace, then the only way out is in.
 No that wasn’t a typo.
 The most affective way to get out of your mind, is by going inside of it.